Chu-l/Chu-l/README.md

 - 👋 Hi, I’m @Chu-l <br>
 - 👀 I’m interested in games, testing, pixel art and coding. <br>
-- 🌱 I’m currently learning C++ at Quark Academy and Game Art at Image Campus. <br>
+- 🌱 I studied Game Art at Image Campus and Manual Testing at Coderhouse. <br>

 📫 How to reach me: